malanski/malanski/README.md

 - 🌱 I’m dedicated to Web Development and Web Full Stack!
 - 💞️ I’m looking to collaborate on creativity with everyone.
 - This is my [youtube channel](https://www.youtube.com/channel/UCMO8be295Zay2OajfewJpMA)
-- HTML, CSS-SASS, Javascript, React, Next, Node! 🔥
+- HTML, CSS-SASS, Javascript, React, Next, Node, Git and Github! 🔥
 - I also can collaborate with: Design, Digital Art, Photo Manipulation, Concept Art, Audio Production, Music Composing.
 - I`m currently learning and developing skills on:
-  * FromtEND technologies like:
+  * 🔥FromtEND technologies like:
      - SASS
      - JavaScript
      - Nextjs
      - Reactjs
      - Bootstrap
-     - TypeScript
+     - Chakra and MUI
      - SEO

-  * BackEND principles like:
+  * 🔥BackEND principles like:
      - SQL, Sequelize, Postgres
      - SCRUD
+     - TypeScript
+     - Dbeaver
+     - Apache
      - Cloud
      - Security
      - AWS
      - API REST

-- SOFTWARES.
+- SOFTWARES I like to use on my work:
   * Visual Art & Design.
       - VS code
       - Figma